LeoMobileDeveloper/ios-developer-tools/README.md

 - [Xcode](https://developer.apple.com/xcode/) you will spend most of your time with it
 - [awesome-xcode-extensions](https://github.com/theswiftdev/awesome-xcode-extensions) Awesome native Xcode extensions.
-- [iSimulator](https://github.com/wigl/iSimulator) iSimulator is a GUI utility to control the Simulator, and manage the app installed on the simulator.
-- [CocoaPods](http://cocoapods.org/) dependency manager for Swift and Objective-C Cocoa projects
-- [Carthage](https://github.com/Carthage/Carthage) A simple, decentralized dependency manager for Cocoa
 - [Atom](https://atom.io/) + [Nuclide](https://nuclide.io/) If you need to write react-native Code
 - [MacDown](http://macdown.uranusjr.com/) open source Markdown editor for macOS
 - [Visual Studio Code](https://code.visualstudio.com/) Excellent ide
 - [starUML](http://staruml.io/) A sophisticated software modeler for agile and concise modeling

+## Dependency Manager

+- [CocoaPods](http://cocoapods.org/) dependency manager for Swift and Objective-C Cocoa projects
+- [Carthage](https://github.com/Carthage/Carthage) A simple, decentralized dependency manager for Cocoa

+## Platform

+- [Firebase](https://firebase.google.com/) Firebase is a BaaS  (Backend-as-a-Service) that can be your server, datastore, and API at the same time.
+	- [Crashlytics](https://firebase.google.com/docs/crashlytics/) Spend less time troubleshooting & more time building great apps.
+- [Parse](https://parseplatform.org/) Build applications faster with object and file storage, user authentication, push notifications, dashboard and more out of the box.

 ## Command Line Tool